Bernard Nicholls: Golf course architecture

 Nicholls stated on 20 February 1916, "In the year 1894, at the age of 17, I was called to France to lay out the first golf course in Paris, which was but a miniature affair on an island situated in the Seine.
 In connection with this work I became acquainted with the Viscomte [Leon] de Janze, one of the oldest leaders of golf in the district of Paris and the man who is responsible for the excellent course at La Boulie ... as well as several others."
 Viscomte Leon de Janze was the founder of the Societe de Sport de Puteaux in 1896.
 Nicholls would go on to build another course at Aix-les-Bains in the French eastern frontier.

-There, Nicholls said he met Monsier le Docteur Brachie, a leading physician and "multimillionaire of the place".
-Brachie said, "I want a golf course in Aix-les-Basin.
+There, Nicholls said he met Monsieur le Docteur Brachet, a leading physician and "multimillionaire of the place".
+Brachet said, "I want a golf course in Aix-les-Bains.
 Far up on the mountain side I have a piece of land.
-After breakfast we will take the mules and look over this property with a view to building a course there".
+After breakfast we will take the mules and look over this property with a view to building a course there" Corsuet forest.
 Nicholls mentioned that difficulties were encountered in viewing the land due to the fact that it was heavily wooded.
 "I saw some beautiful olive and fig trees, but more important, I also saw 60 husky Italian laborers equipped and ready to work.
-After threading our way through this mountainous woodland and taking another look at the 60 huskies, I promised to give Monsier Le Docteur a golf course in six weeks", said Nicholls.
-Brachie retorted, "Nicholls, if you can do that the Bank of France is open to you.
+After threading our way through this mountainous woodland and taking another look at the 60 huskies, I promised to give Monsieur Le Docteur a golf course in six weeks", said Nicholls.
+Brachet retorted, "Nicholls, if you can do that the Bank of France is open to you.
 Moreover, I will have King Leopold of the Belgians and King George of Greece present for the grand opening".